 So that engineers can carry out the work safely and efficiently, and to protect the public, some traffic management measures will be put in place.

-Chris Green, Business Operations Lead for Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
-However, it is vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Keighley.”
+Nick Younger, Site Manager at Northern Gas Networks, said: “We would like to apologise in advance for any inconvenience caused during these essential works.
+However, it’s vital we complete them in order to continue to maintain a safe and reliable gas supply to the residents of Stockton-on-Tees.”

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.